-Today we take you on a journey to Burg Eltz which is an easy 1.5 hour autobahn drive from my base in Frankfurt am Main.
+Today I will take you on a leafy journey through the forest and around the bend to Burg Eltz.
+This road trip is an easy 1.5 hour autobahn drive from where I’m based in Frankfurt am Main.

 Well we have to admit, this is now a location we’ve seen three times during three separate seasons.
 This time we simply had to visit to get those classic autumn snaps.
 What a delight it was.